-Pneuma made their premiere at the 2017 Vancouver International Jazz Festival and their debut album, “Who Has Seen The Wind?” is anticipated for release in May 2019 on Songlines Records.
+Pneuma made their premiere at the 2017 Vancouver International Jazz Festival.
+Their debut album, “Who Has Seen The Wind?” was recently released on the esteemed Canadian label, Songlines Recordings.

 Jerusalem-born vocalist/composer AYELET ROSE GOTTLIEB creates from within the details of every-day life, shedding a musical spotlight on the golden moments hidden in the cracks of the mundane.
 Currently based in Montréal, Canada, Ayelet performs globally in various collaborations, including “I Carry Your Heart” with saxophonist Erik Lawrence in tribute to his father and Ayelet’s mentor, Arnie Lawrence; in duo with ECM recording artist Anat Fort, following their 2017 release, “Two More Dreams”; with Mycale a-cappella quartet- a John Zorn a-cappella quartet, commissioned by him to arrange, perform and record two albums for his legendary “Masada Book II” series.
 As a composer, arranger, and producer, Ayelet collaborated with conductor DB Boyko, ETHEL string quartet, installation artist Michelle Jaffe and more.
 A New England Conservatory graduate, Ayelet identifies as a “third stream” musician.
 Her distinct sound builds on her Middle-Eastern and European lineage.
 Improvisation and poetry are at the core of Ayelet’s work, which is deeply rooted in the jazz and blues traditions, expanding into the avant-garde.
 She has released seven albums under her own name on labels such as Tzadik and 482music.